MicrosoftDocs/fabric-docs/docs/data-science/title-genre-classification.md

 ## Step 4: Model training and evaluation

 With your data in place, now define the model.
-In this section, you'll train a logistic regression model to classify the vectorized text.
+In this section, train a logistic regression model to classify the vectorized text.

 ### Prepare training and test datasets